chuckstack/chuckstack.github.io/src-ls/postgres-convention/statistics-convention.md

 Statistics are a summary or measurement about a records.
 Statistics are often derived or pre-computed data that is made available for quick and easy reference.

-Keeping statistics in a separate table greatly improved system performance and stability by reducing the number of foreign keys to high-volume tables.

-Said another way: The `stk_statistic` table holds statistical details about a record.
-The goal of this table is to remove denormalized data/columns from transactional tables.
-By doing so, we improve performance, reduce locking potential and reduce change log activity for data that is derived from other normalized data.
+The purpose of the statistics convention is to remove denormalized data/columns from transactional tables.
+By doing so, we improve performance, reduce locking potential, reduce transactional complexity, and reduce change log activity for statistical data.

 ## Transaction Tentacles

-Here is a picture of describing why the dedicated statistics table is so important.
-The following scenario is common in ERP systems.
+Here is a picture describing why the dedicated statistics table is so important.
+The following scenario is commonly found in ERP systems.

-When completing an Invoice the following often happens:
+When completing an Invoice the following happens:

 - Update the business partner => lifetime revenue statistic
 - Update the business partner => aging open amount statistic
-- Update the purchase order line => quantity invoiced statistic
+- Update the purchase order line => invoiced quantity statistic
-- Update the material receipt line => quantity invoiced statistic
+- Update the material receipt line => invoiced quantity statistic
-- Update the product => quantity invoiced statistic
+- Update the product => invoiced quantity statistic

 The business partner, product, purchase order and material receipt tables are all high-volume.
 Updating this many high-volume tables in a single transaction is a recipe for disaster in terms of performance and stability.

-Having a dedicated statistics table ensures only a single record in the table gets locked during transactions.
-It also helps prevent circular dependencies.
+Having a dedicated statistics table:
+- Ensures only a single record per statistic gets locked during transactions
+- Prevent circular dependencies

 ## Post Processing BI